postcss/sugarss/README.md

   color: black
 ```

-In declaration value you can put new line anywhere.
-Just keep bigger indent
+In a declaration value you can put a new line anywhere.
+Just keep a bigger indent
-for value:
+for the value:

 ```sass
 .one